ztimson/Bitburner/README.md

 run scripts/network-graph.js --verbose
 run scripts/netowkr-graph.js -v --filter CSEC # Find path to a specific device

-# Start the node manager & cap it at 8 nodes
+# Start the node manager in auto-mode
-run scripts/node-manager.js 8
+run scripts/node-manager.js -a

 # Chain the crawler & rootkit to root all devices on the network
 run scripts/crawler.js --not-rooted /scripts/rootkit.js {{TARGET}}